neararabic/goodfaith-flutter/contract/README.md

 # good-faith

-Lend and borrow on NEAR in good faith
+Lend and borrow on NEAR in Lend Me